 Pharmacy services are a universal need and ongoing connection point across medically complex populations.
 Our pharmacy services delivered into homes and community settings for complex patients are extremely different as compared to retail pharmacy, with more challenging customer and patient needs and service requirements.
 The average Senior fills approximately 52 medication prescriptions per year, while our average pharmacy patient is usually prescribed approximately nine medications at a given time, or at least two times more than the average Senior.
 As a result, medication appropriateness, accuracy, and adherence are critical points of emphasis for promoting the overall long-term health and well-being of patients.

 Non-adherence causes approximately 40% of chronic disease treatment failures and 125,000 deaths per year in the United States.
+Further, non-adherence costs \$500 billion annually and made up 16% of total healthcare spending in the United States in 2016, according to a report in Annals of Pharmacotherapy (2015).
 We deliver on these goals with 99.99% order accuracy and 98.46% order completeness.

 There are numerous success factors that we believe are important for long-term sustainability in the pharmacy industry.
 First, large scale, which our pharmacy platform has and is characterized by, is of critical importance.
 We are able to leverage our large pharmacy scale in purchasing and all supplier contracting, in operating and fixed expenses, in payor contracting, in technology and systems, in sales and marketing and with brand reputation, in being able to address customer and growth opportunities in more markets, in driving synergies post acquisitions, and in leveraging best practices, for example, in operational, quality, and compliance oversight and human resources and people management.
 Second, the Company has historically targeted and served home and community pharmacy customers, patients, and channels as different from a retail strategy.
 We believe that these service settings and channels are more challenging to serve and present the opportunity for greater customization of offerings, differentiation, and value-add to customers.
 Third, and related to the customer types and channels that we serve in pharmacy, we most often provide our services through a local pharmacy and delivery model.
 Many of our customers require same day pharmacy service or in-person administration, and this geographical requirement can only be met through local, physical pharmacies.
 Fourth, many of our customers and patients have different and more significant clinical, educational, and reimbursement needs as compared to the general population's retail medication profile, which must be addressed through particular expertise and high-touch customer and patient support vehicles and resources.
 Fifth, and also due to the different setting profile, heightened needs, and medication therapy profile of our patient base, there is an increased importance on service levels and quality measures in our specific pharmacy service types.
-Companies that outperform on service and quality in our pharmacy customer and patient channels have the opportunity to differentiate themselves in the market and with payors.
+Companies that outperform on service and quality in our pharmacy customer and patient channels have the oppo